-Bosnia and Herzegovina: BiH will have to introduce CO2 emission fees28.
-October 2019. / SEE Energy News
+Bosnia and Herzegovina: BiH will have to introduce CO2 emission fees, SEE Energy News

 Director of the Energy Community (EnC) Secretariat Janez Kopac said that Bosnia and Herzegovina (BiH) will have to introduce carbon dioxide emission fees for thermal power plants in order to bring the price of electricity closed to the market one.